szzok/how-to-train-your-dragon-api/README.md

 ⚠️ Work in progress — some features are missing or not fully polished

+## Functions

+- Fetching Dragons by ID, Class or all
+- Fetching Vikings by ID or all
+- Fetching Locations by ID or all

 ## Installation

 Make sure you have Go 1.25 or newer installed